top of page

 The Simplest, Hardest, and Most Effective Study Technique

 Free recall is a simple yet profoundly effective strategy backed by decades of cognitive science.
-In the following article, we'll explore what it is and why it works so well.
+In the following article, we'll explore what it is why it works so well, and how to actually use it.

 Performing a free recall is very simple.
 You just remember everything you can about a topic in no particular order.
 It is commonly done verbally or written onto a blank sheet of paper.
 Could an act so simple really be effective?